How often do we say we wish our dogs could talk to us, tell us when they hurt? But they do. We need to learn how to listen.

 - Changes in urinary habits.
 Either frequency or volume.

 - Vomiting.
 Chronic vomiting is not normal.
-Pets that vomit once or twice a week, off and on, need to be checked out
+Dogs that vomit once or twice a week, off and on, need to be checked out

 - Coughing.
 This is often overlooked in cats and attributed to hairballs.
 Hairballs form on the stomach and do not cause coughing.
 Pulmonary or cardiac diseases cause coughing